Hitchhiking Routes, Trips and Maps

 Click to read the details

-Date: 30 January 2021 – ongoing.
+Date: 30 January 2021 – 24th February 2023.
 After leaving Malaysia, we traveled to Dubai in the United Arab Emirates (UAE).
 This trip will be mostly about very slow travel with minimum human contact.
 On other fronts, it will probably be heckin’ incoherent.
 April update: we left the UAE and went to Kyrgyzstan.
 June update: we left Kyrgyzstan and went to Uzbekistan.
 After Uzbekistan, we went to Ukraine and after Ukraine to Turkey.
 December update: we’re in Mauritius.
 2023 update: we also went to Madagascar and Ethiopia.
+We ended these years of randomness in Germany.

 Countries: United Arab EmiratesKyrgyzstan, Uzbekistan, Ukraine (new for Jonas), Turkey, Mauritius, Madagascar, Ethiopia